fauna-labs/faunadb-importer/README.md

 # FaunaDB Importer

-FaunaDB Importer is a command line utility to help users import static data into [FaunaDB](https://fauna.com/product).
-It works both for Cloud and for on premisses clusters.
+FaunaDB Importer is a command line utility to help you import static data into [FaunaDB](https://fauna.com/product).
+It works both for Cloud and on-premises clusters.

 Supported files:
 - JSON